fahad-zakir/weather-app-forecast/README.md

 * TypeScript in works

 # Resources
-* For some CSS - used some youtube tutorial, hamza weather app
+* For some CSS - used hamza weather app